0x0177b11f/memory-mcp-server/README.md

 The Docker build process uses the repository model asset (`assets/model.onnx`, managed by Git LFS) during compile time.
 The model data is embedded into the compiled binary, so runtime distribution does not require shipping model/tokenizer files under `assets/`.

-## Binary Distribution Notice
+## Linux Binary Distribution Notice

-This project is planned to publish static binaries via GitHub Actions CI.
+This project publishes Linux x86_64 static binaries via GitHub Actions CI.

+GitHub Releases currently contain a single Linux artifact built for `x86_64-unknown-linux-musl`.

-When distributing binaries (for example via GitHub Releases), distributors should also provide:
+When distributing the Linux release binary (for example via GitHub Releases), distributors should also provide:

 - a copy of `LICENSE` for this project;
 - third-party attribution details in `THIRD_PARTY_NOTICES.md`;
 - the model license copy in `assets/all-MiniLM-L6-v2-LICENSE.txt`.

-For this project, release archives do not need to include model files from `assets/` because the model is embedded in the binary.
+For this project, Linux release archives do not need to include model files from `assets/` because the model is embedded in the binary.

 ## MCP Server Features